rccgis-uchicago/rccgis-uchicago.github.io/README.md

 ## 📫 Contact

-For questions or support, please contact the RCC-GIS team at [your-email@uchicago.edu]
+For questions or support, please contact the RCC-GIS team at [gis-help@rcc.uchicago.edu]